thesse1/webmethods-api-gateway-staging/README.md

 Both the global and the API-project-specific aliases.json files can also include placeholders in the format `#{placeholder_name}#`.

-This allows for a mix of the first and the second mechanism for injecting target-stage-specific values.
+This allows for a mix of the first and the second mechanism for injecting target stage-specific values.
 You can define alias definitions for all target stages with some fixed values in the aliases.json files including some placeholders for values which should be replaced based on Azure DevOps pipeline variables (maybe for a better separation of concern or for better hiding confidential values).

 > Note: Automatic tests on BUILD will be executed with the alias values as defined on the DESIGN environment.
-The target-stage-specific replacement of alias values based on the aliases.json files takes place after the execution of the automatic test scenario.
+The target stage-specific replacement of alias values based on the aliases.json files takes place after the execution of the automatic test scenario.

 > Note: Inside the aliases.json files, placeholders can be placed inside the values of text fields, but also in numeric and boolean field values.